MAGAZINE

 17 - Cut open the buns.

 18 - Cover as you like.
-We have set up a hot dog station directly on the board with all the ingredients in the display hanger, then topping up is twice as much fun.
+We set up a hot dog station directly on the board with all the ingredients in the display hanger, making refills twice as fun.

 NOTES